 6. Skype (or Google Hangouts)

 For communications on daily basis with clients, we try to maintain a weekly or daily basis Skype call with clients, with or without video (based on need and bandwidth).
 These ‘calls’ can typically last 30 to 45 minutes according to the requirement or need and offer a great way to connect multiple people in different locations.

-Skype is the great way to communicate with clients for conference calls and is helpful to understand the clients need more clearly.
+Skype is a great way to communicate with clients for conference calls and is helpful to understand the client’s needs more clearly.